GMGI-Fisheries/resources/docs/eDNA COI metab/01-Metabarcoding Mothur COI.md

 ```

 Output from `align.seqs()`:
-- `OSW_2023_invert.paired.trim.contigs.good.unique.align`: contains the aligned sequences from your input FASTA file
+- `.paired.trim.contigs.good.unique.align`: contains the aligned sequences from your input FASTA file
-- `OSW_2023_invert.paired.trim.contigs.good.unique.align.report`: provides detailed statistics about the alignment process.
+- `.paired.trim.contigs.good.unique.align.report`: provides detailed statistics about the alignment process.
 It includes metrics such as the length of the sequences, similarity between the query and template sequences, the longest insertions found, and the alignment scores
-- `OSW_2023_invert.paired.trim.contigs.good.unique.flip.accnos`: lists the names of sequences that generated alignments that eliminated too many bases
+- `.paired.trim.contigs.good.unique.flip.accnos`: lists the names of sequences that generated alignments that eliminated too many bases

-Output from `summary.seqs()` = `OSW_2023_invert.paired.trim.contigs.good.unique.summary`
+Output from `summary.seqs()` = `.paired.trim.contigs.good.unique.summary`

 Atlantic comparison: